 An easy way to see a destination is via the Hop on Hop off buses that operate in most cities.
 I agree it is convenient, but you will have to decide if the extra cost is worth it.

-Depending on how long you are travelling, you could look at leasing a car rather than hiring one.
+Depending on how long you travel, you could look at leasing a car rather than hiring one.
 It could mean a considerable saving, and you get to drive a nice new car.

 You will need to lease the car for a period of 21 days or more.

 On the trip to Europe with my family, we leased a car picking it up in Paris.
-We drove through Holland, Germany, Switzerland, Slovenia and Italy, dropping it at Rome airport.
+Then, we drove through Holland, Germany, Switzerland, Slovenia and Italy, dropping it at Rome airport.

 We leased from Citreon, but you also have the option of Peugeot, Renault and DS.